 How can I support my kids after I’m gone other than appointing a guardian?

 Along with appointing a guardian, you should consider leaving your children assets in your will or trust.
 Another option is to establish life insurance so your children will have funds after you have passed away.
 Finally, leave your appointed guardian detailed instructions on how to care for your children, so they are well-prepared in case you die.

 Legal guardianship over a minor terminates once they turn 18.
 If you are a guardian of an adult who cannot take care of themselves, guardianship ends when the protected person passes away.
 Additionally, guardianship also ends if the guardian dies.
 In that scenario, a new guardian must be appointed to care for the protected person.

 Navigating the guardianship process can be lengthy and frustrating, especially when the matters are so close to heart.
 Professional legal counsel can smooth the appointment process and help ensure that your loved one will be financially secure for the rest of their life.

 If you are considering appointing a guardian, a devoted Cary guardianship lawyer can provide step-by-step legal guidance throughout the process.
-Call Cary Estate Planning today for assistance in protecting your family and their future.
+Contact us today at Cary Estate Planning for assistance in protecting your family and their future.